 We provide aerial mapping services for high-resolution digital maps of properties from less than one acre to hundreds of acres.
-We program our aerial drone to take overhead pictures at precise positions where its GPS-based location is embedded into each picture.
+We program our aerial drones to take overhead pictures at precise positions where their GPS-based location is embedded into each picture.
 Our mapping service can take hundreds of pictures – even thousands – and generate 2-dimensional maps, 3-dimensional maps, elevation maps, and point clouds.
 Our typical resolution is 2 to 3 cm per pixel, which is plenty good for zooming in on small objects.
 For example, a feature 2-feet wide will have an image width of 20-30 pixels.

 High-Resolution Orthomosaic Photogrammetry Maps